Kingston in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical month for this entry is September 1777.

 Location.
-41° 56.077′ N, 74° 1.106′ W. Marker is in Kingston, New York, in Ulster County.
-Marker is on Clinton Avenue, on the left when traveling north.
+This marker has been replaced by another marker nearby.
+It was located near 41° 56.077′ N, 74° 1.106′ W. Marker was in Kingston, New York, in Ulster County.
+It was on Clinton Avenue, on the left when traveling north.
 Marker is located in the parking lot at the Senate House State Historic Site.
 Touch for map.
-Marker is in this post office area: Kingston NY 12401, United States of America.
+Marker was in this post office area: Kingston NY 12401, United States of America.
 Touch for directions.

 More about this marker.
 A photo of the Senate House appears in the center of the marker.
 The right side of the marker contains a map of the Senate House State Historic Site area, showing the location of the marker and of the Senate House, Museum and Loughran House.